A New Way Forward for Students

 The Center for Student Health and Counseling (SHAC) is offering a mixture of telehealth and in-person office visits for counseling, dental and health services.
 All services are by appointment only.

-Stay active and manage stress with Campus Rec’s online fitness classes and virtual events.
-While the center is closed due to COVID-19 restrictions and Governor Kate Brown's statewide COVID-19 freeze, you can still access a variety of virtual recreation and wellbeing resources online!
+Stay active and manage stress with Campus Rec’s in person facilities and virtual events.
+The center is open with reduced hours and capacity and requires a facility reservation.
+You can also access a variety of virtual recreation and wellbeing resources online!

 Come to campus, safely